 Magnesium governs our pituitary health, and without it we produce less of the hormones like FSH (follicular stimulating) LH (luteinizing) and TSH (thyroid stimulating).
 These hormones signal other glands in your endocrine system to perform at their best.
 Low levels of those foundational hormones can cause irregular ovulation and thyroid function issues, which can be at the root of your bigger hormonal conditions.

 Boosting your magnesium levels can help heal PMS, PCOS, adrenal fatigue, menopausal symptoms, and all other hormone-cycle related health problems.
 The great news is that once your magnesium levels are sufficient, the positive changes happen fast.
 It’s really the wonder mineral for your hormonal health, and maintaining a good daily intake should always be at the forefront of your mind.
 Without magnesium, even your best efforts in other areas of your diet will fall short.

 The science of magnesium

-- Cortisol regulation – magnesium calms your nervous system and prevents the creation of excess cortisol, the stress hormone.
-When your stress hormonal system is in balance your levels of progesterone, estrogen, testosterone, FSH and LH will follow suit.
+- Cortisol regulation - magnesium calms your nervous system and prevents the creation of excess cortisol, the stress hormone.
+When your stress hormone system is in balance, your levels of progesterone, estrogen, testosterone, FSH and LH will follow suit.

 - Blood sugar balancing - magnesium helps to control insulin production and as a result reduces sugar cravings, thereby preventing blood sugar spikes.
 This is absolutely vital when it comes to healing hormonal issues like PCOS.